Daily orders of up to Dh30,000: Dubai bakeries see surge in business ahead of National Day

 Tushar said some design trends were also extremely popular.
 “Mostly people want cakes with flags and their company logo or with visionary leaders of the country to show the strong association of the cake with National Day colours and popular locations,” he said.

-Meanwhile Khadija has fond memories of a cake she created for the 50th national day.
-“I had the honour of designing a stunning 3-tier cake adorned with edible flowers in the colors of the national flag,” she said.
+Meanwhile, Khadija has fond memories of a cake she created for the 50th National Day.
+“I had the honour of designing a stunning 3-tier cake adorned with edible flowers in the colours of the national flag,” she said.

 ALSO READ: